helloiamoliver/11ty-japan/posts/day-16-arishyama.md

 ![](/japan/media/1000021136.jpg)
 At this point, we'd pretty much expired from the heat, so began to head back!
 We had a chilled rest of the day, before heading out to a local restaurant in the evening!

+---

+> Bamboo sways gently,
+> The soft whisper in the wind:
+> Out slides a lizard!